mahollands/MR_relation/README.md

 # MR relation

-Module for interpolating the Bedard 2020 grid of evolutionary models to use as a mass radius relation.
-For example calculating radius from a known Teff and logg.
-There are other routines included for calculting gravitational redshifts, and simple conversions between M, R, and logg.
+Module for interpolating white dwarf evolutionary models.
+For example calculating the white dwarf radius from a known Teff and logg, or the white dwarf cooling age from mass and radius.

+By default the evolutionary models of Bedard et al. (2020) are used.
+Other model grids are included (see references) with more to be added over time.
+Let me know if you feel your evolutionary model grid should be included!

+Generic routines are also included for calculting gravitational redshifts, and conversions between M/R/logg or L/R/Teff.

 This module is compatible with astropy units.
 If arguments are provided without units, sensible defaults are assumed, e.g. Msun for mass, and the result is also returned without units.
 If either of the two interpolating arguments are input with units, the output is also returned with a unit attached.

+A sub-module `correct_3D` is included for applying 3D corrections to parameters from 1D models, or the inverse.

 ## Examples:
 ```python